USDA-SCINet/scinet-site/sn_collections/_events-recurring/scinet-corner.md

     title: HPC Software Module System and Placing Requests for Software
     date: 2024-12-12
     time: 1-2 pm ET
-    excerpt: This presentation will cover what modules are in the context of Ceres and Atlas, how to call and use them, examples of frequently used modules, and what to do if your software isn't available.
+    excerpt: This presentation will cover modules in the context of Ceres and Atlas, how to call and use them, examples of frequently used modules, and what to do if your software isn't available.
   - session:
     title: Tidyverse for data cleaning and wrangling
     date: 2024-10-17